 battle new orleans

-In June of 1812, President James Madison asked Congress to declare war against the British, which of course they did, however many in Congress (particularly the Federalists) refused to support the idea of going to war as the naval fleets of Great Britain were more dominate than America’s in the early stages of the war.
+In June of 1812, President James Madison asked Congress to declare war against the British, which of course they did, however many in Congress (particularly the Federalists) refused to support the idea of going to war as the naval fleets of Great Britain were more dominant than America’s in the early stages of the war.

 A Party Divided